p2panda/tauri-example/README.md

 This will trigger the `ci` to compile binaries, create a new release (`v0.1.0`) and upload the binaries to the release assets.

+## Development

+### Application data

+In development mode (`npm run tauri dev`) application data is persisted to `src-tauri/tmp`.
+If you want to wipe all your app data and start fresh, you can delete this directory and all it's content.

 ## Next steps